StartVibin/Vibin_quest/docs/spotify-scopes-guide.md

 } catch (error) {
   if (error.message.includes('403') || error.message.includes('Insufficient client scope')) {
-    // User needs to re-authenticate with new scopes console.log('Please re-authenticate with Spotify to access all features');
+    // User needs to re-authenticate with new scopes
+    //console.log('Please re-authenticate with Spotify to access all features');
   }
 }
 ```